NEW: Nemtsov was accompanied by a friend when shots were fired from car

 Fired on from a car

-Nemtsov’s death comes two days before a large opposition rally was set to take place in Moscow.
-Nemtsov had earlier Friday done a radio interview putting out the call to people to turn out for the rally Sunday.
+His death comes two days before a large opposition rally was set to take place in Moscow.
+Hours before his death Friday, Nemtsov had done a radio interview urging people to attend the rally Sunday.

 After his death, party leaders decided to instead hold a mourning march Sunday in downtown Moscow.